itsprasanna-07/itsprasanna-07/README.md

-## Hi there 👋
+## Hi there k.prasanna 👋

 <!--
-**itsprasanna-07/itsprasanna-07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+🎓 B.Tech Student

+💻 Passionate about Python, AI/ML, and Web Development

+🚀 Always learning new technologies and building projects

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on AI Medical Prescription Verification Project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Machine Learning, and Git & GitHub
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Python and AI projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Deep Learning and Open Source
-- 💬 Ask me about ...
+- 💬 Ask me about Python, Git, and AI
-- 📫 How to reach me: ...
+- 📫 How to reach me: kprasannayadav400@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy solving coding challenges and participating in hackathons.
--->